pds-technology/devkit-c/README.md

 ##  What is this repository for?
-  devkit c provides kit to the c developer
+  devkit provides kit to the c# developer

 ##   How do I get set up?
 ###   Summary of set up